johnwalicki/node-red-contrib-here-maps/README.md

 Use the [HERE.com APIs](https://developer.here.com/documentation) to build maps, navigation and other geolocation services into your Node-RED flows.

-The HERE and IBM Developer Advocacy teams, with welcome assistance from our developer ecosystems, are planning to create these node-red-contrib-here-maps nodes so that is easy for Node-RED developers to incorporate maps, navigation and other geolocation services into your Node-RED flows.
+The HERE and IBM Developer Advocacy teams, with welcome assistance from our developer ecosystems, are planning to create these node-red-contrib-here-maps nodes so that it is easy for Node-RED developers to incorporate maps, navigation and other geolocation services into your Node-RED flows.
 Join us on this journey!

 ## Install (Not yet implemented)